top of page

 Summary:

-Garrett's peak season to date came in 2021 when he recorded an impressive 16.0 sacks, showcasing his ability to consistently disrupt offenses and pressure quarterbacks at an elite level.
+Garrett's peak season came in 2021 when he recorded an impressive 16.0 sacks, showcasing his ability to disrupt offenses and pressure quarterbacks consistently.
 This remarkable campaign further solidified his status as one of the league's most dominant defensive forces and a true game-changer for the Browns.

 17. Nick Bosa